 Catahoula Great Dane Mix Health Problems

-All purebred dogs have some health issues that are related to their distinct breed or it can be because of their great size, as in the Great Dane.
+All purebred dogs have some health issues related to their distinct breed, or it can be because of their great size, as in the Great Dane.

 Because of his size, a Great Dane is predisposed to hip dysplasia when the joints don’t align correctly.
 Danes can also have eye and heart disease.

-Catahoula dogs are very healthy and very rarely have any health issues at all.
-This is fantastic news, because, with a mixture of these two breeds, it will cut the health issues of a Great Dane by 50%.
-Due to a lighter weight, your puppy will most probably not be susceptible to hip dysplasia.
+Catahoula dogs are very healthy and rarely have any health issues.
+This is fantastic news because a mixture of these two breeds will cut the health issues of a Great Dane by 50%.
+Due to a lighter weight, your puppy will probably not be susceptible to hip dysplasia.